MileHacker Logo

 Travel Insurance Recommendations

 Travel insurance comes highly recommended.
-A comprehensive policy covers medical emergencies, emergency evacuation, trip cancellation or interruption, lost luggage, and personal liability.
+A comprehensive policy includes coverage for medical emergencies, emergency evacuation, trip cancellation or interruption, lost luggage, and personal liability.

 Comprehensive Coverage